masalinas/poc-unomi-sec/README.md

 - **Password**: admin

 # Start WSO2 Indentity Server (wso2-is) (IAM)
-We start WSO2 in a the port 9445 from the default 9443.
-We will use the 9445 configuring the **deployment.tom** file adding offset attribute like this:
+We will configured a offest of 2 to WSO2 IS because we hace portainer deployed in 9443 port.
+We will configured this offset in the file **deployment.tom** adding a offset of 2 to this attribute like this:

 ```
 [server]